Znow/znow.github.io/_posts/2017-12-15-ruby-on-rails-authenticate-danish-nemid-with-devise-and-auth0.md

 Click on "Autofill" at the very bottom.

-Note down the alias and the password
+Note down the "alias" and the "password"

 Click "Submit".

+You should now have a test NemID user.

 ## References & Inspiration